-Most cat owners already know this: Your cat is meowing outside your door because it doesn’t like closed doors.
+Most cat owners already know this: Your cat keeps meowing at the door because it doesn’t like closed doors.
 A closed door makes its territory smaller.
 Also, cats are very active at dusk and at dawn, they want to go out hunting and be entertained, so it’s particularly boring if their human is sleeping rather than playing with them.
-Or maybe your cat wants to cuddle up to its favorite human – after all you’re warm and then it’ll also have easier access to get you out of bed when it gets hungry in the morning.
+Or maybe your cat wants to cuddle up to his favorite human – after all you’re warm and then he’ll also have easier access to get you out of bed when he gets hungry in the morning.

-So your cat sits down in front of your door and starts meowing, trying to get you to get up, pay attention to it, play with it or, if your cat is particularly lucky., maybe you’ll even feed it.
+So your cat sits down in front of your door and starts meowing, trying to get you to get up, pay attention to him, play with him or, if he is particularly lucky, maybe you’ll even feed him.